HL7/case-reporting/source/pages/capstatements.md

 The Knowledge Management Server **SHOULD**:

-1. Support clients creating and updating Subscription resource for the Knowledge Management PlanDefinition and all RCTC ValueSet and Bundle resources.
+1. Support clients creating and updating Subscription resource for the Knowledge Management PlanDefinition bundle, resources, and RCTC ValueSets.
 1. Implement Subscription services per the FHIR specification.